mdw-nl/YARRRML_API_r2rml/README.md

 This FastAPI application allows for easy processing of YAML and CSV files to generate and manipulate RDF (Resource Description Framework) files.
 It supports:

-- Uploading YAML files for R2RML extraction.
+- Generate r2rml script from yaml
-- Converting CSV data into structured formats.
+- Converting data from CSV or DB into RDF formats.Dynamically generating RDF files based on specified configurations
-- Dynamically generating RDF files based on specified configurations.
+- Upload to the GraphDB repo

 ## Features

-- **generate-r2rml**: PErform YARRRML giving the yaml return r2rml file
+- **generate-r2rml**: Return the r2rml script from the yaml file and the data
 - **load_gdb**: load a specified ttl file to graph db
-- **rdf_tabular** giving a yaml and the data return the generated graph in ttl
+- **rdf_generation** Take as input yaml/ttl file, data or DB string to convert in RDF

 ## Requirements